← Back to blog

 What this is not

-This is not a flex about how cool my setup is.
+This is not a flex about my cool rig.
 It is not a "look how much I can automate" post.
-The point is much more boring than that, and much more important.
+The point is more dull than that.
+And more key.

-The point is that the gap between "I have a vague concern" and "I have a complete answer with evidence" used to be hours, sometimes days.
-You'd watch the clip on your phone.
-You'd squint at the badge.
-You'd Google the company name.
-You'd skim BBB.
-You'd ask a neighbour.
-You'd half-remember what the guy said.
-You'd guess.
+The point is that the gap from "I have a vague worry" to "I have a full answer with proof" used to be hours.
+Or days.
+You would watch the clip on your phone.
+You would squint at the badge.
+You would search the firm name.
+You would skim BBB.
+You would ask a peer.
+You would half recall what the guy said.
+You would guess.

 What was actually wired up

-Nothing exotic.
-The pieces are all things a normal small-business operator either already has or can have for the cost of attention.
+None of this is rare.
+The parts are all things a normal small shop owner has or can get for the cost of focus.

 • A UniFi Dream Machine running Protect with a doorbell camera.
 Off-the-shelf hardware, one-time purchase.